 - 2 pounds salmon, cut into fillets

 - Mix together marinade ingredients in a baking dish: soy sauce, olive oil, brown sugar, ginger, and garlic.
 Add salmon fillets skin side up into the marinade and place in the fridge for 15-45 minutes.

 - When ready to grill, start your Traeger grill on Smoke with the lid open until you see smoke appear (takes 3-5 minutes).
 Set the temperature to 350°F and preheat with the lid closed for 10-15 minutes.

 - Remove salmon from marinade and place skin side up on grill.
-Cover and cook for 4 minutes.
+Cover (close the lid of the grill) and cook for 4 minutes.
 Flip carefully using a spatula.
 Cook for 20-25 minutes longer until fish is flaky.
 Serve immediately.

 - You can halve this recipe to serve 2-3 people.